 At the beginning of 2023 we reluctantly increased our interest rates by 1% to 6.5%, or 5.5% if an application is submitted through the LEO network.
 We had held rates steady throughout the ECB rate rises during 2022 but could no longer keep rates steady in the context of an increase in our cost of funding.
-Both of these rates are very competitive given the current interest rate environment and in particular for the market we serve.
-As ECB rates have stabilised and may start to fall we are keeping our interest rates under review.
+While we have held our rates constant in 2024 our rates remain very competitive given the market we serve.
+As ECB rates have reduced we are keeping our interest rates under review.